eemeli/yaml/docs/06_custom_tags.md

     regexp: /foo/gi,
     symbol: Symbol.for('bar'),
     nullobj: Object.assign(Object.create(null), { a: 1, b: 2 }),
-    error: new Error('This was an error'),
+    error: new Error('This was an error')
   },
   { customTags: [regexp, sharedSymbol, nullObject, error] }
 )